gavinlyonsrepo/ER_OLEDM1_CH1115_PICO/README.md

 *SPI*

 Hardware SPI.
-The hardware SPI speed is set at 1MHz you can increase this if necessary by changing OLEDbegin function.
+The hardware SPI speed is set at 8MHz you can increase this if necessary by changing OLEDbegin method arguments.
-Sp10 is used in exmaple files but can be changed by passing a different SPI channel.
+Spi0 is used in example files but can be changed by passing a different SPI channel.

-*buffers*

-The screen can be divided into different sections with a shared buffer or the entire screen can be allocated to the a single buffer see  example files for details.

 *fonts*